Naveenruthra/portfolio/README.md

 1. In your GitHub repository, go to the **"Settings"** tab.
 2. In the left sidebar, click on **"Pages"**.
 3. Under the "Build and deployment" section, for the "Source", select **"GitHub Actions"**.
 4. GitHub may suggest a "Next.js" workflow.
 Click the **"Configure"** button.
-This will create a new file at `.github/workflows/nextjs.yml`.
+This will open an editor for a new file at `.github/workflows/nextjs.yml`.
+    *   **Troubleshooting Tip:** If you see an error like "A file with the same name already exists," it means the `nextjs.yml` file was already created.
+Simply navigate to the `.github/workflows/` folder in your repository's code view, click on the `nextjs.yml` file, and click the pencil icon to edit it.
-5.  **IMPORTANT:** You must edit this new workflow file to deploy from your chosen branch.
+5.  **IMPORTANT:** You must edit this workflow file to deploy from your chosen branch.
     *   Find the `on:` section in the `nextjs.yml` file.
 It will look something like this:
         ```yaml
         on: